Serbia: Risk Assessment

 - EU accession process underway

 - Natural resources (coal, bauxite, copper, zinc, gold) and food self-sufficiency

 - Massive and inefficient public sector

-- Country isolated due to inadequate transport infrastructure
+- Country isolated due to inadequate road and electricity transport infrastructure

-Early elections (as in 2014) in April 2016 returned the Progressive Party (SNS) to office with 57% of the seats.
-Aleksandar Vučić was replaced as Prime Minister by Ana Brnabic in July 2017, after his election as president.
-He continues to lead the SNS.
-In October 2017, there was talk of holding new early elections in early 2018, to coincide with the local elections, especially those being organized in Belgrade where the SNS has been losing ground.
-They will probably be won by the SNS against a disunited opposition.
-The business climate remains hampered by red tape, corruption, and political interference.
-Negotiations regarding EU accession will continue, even if the normalization of relations with Kosovo is delayed and those with Bosnia Herzegovina are complicated by the attitudes of the Bosnian Serbs.
-In addition, the country wants to cultivate good relations with both NATO and Russia.
+Early elections (as in 2014) in April 2016 returned the Progressive Party and its allies to power (SNS) with 64% of the seats.
+After being elected President, Aleksandar Vučić was replaced as Prime Minister by Ana Brnabic in July 2017, although the former continues to lead the SNS.
+The business environment remains hampered by red tape, corruption and political interference, objects of opposition protests in late 2018.
+Negotiations on EU membership will continue, although the normalization of relations with Kosovo is slow and those with Bosnia-Herzegovina and Croatia are complicated.
+In addition, the country is keen to maintain good relations with both the West and Russia.